Marketing Powered by

 Business Outreach Liaison

-Joann Patty currently serves as a Business Outreach Liaison at the Office of Small Business and Disabled Veteran Business Enterprise Services, California Department of General Services.
-In this role, she educates business owners about the benefits and opportunities of pursuing a Small Business (SB) certification, Disabled Veteran Business Enterprise (DVBE) certification, and contract opportunities with the state of California.
-Joann is an experienced leader in workforce development.
-She has a proven record of accomplishment with over a decade of experience in obtaining and managing close partnerships with the County, State and Federal programs, Community Workforce Boards, and nonprofit partnerships.
-Joann has a background in Labor Studies and Employment Relations and holds a bachelor’s degree in Interdisciplinary studies from California Institute of Integral Studies.
+Chad Wright currently serves as a Business Outreach Liaison at the Office of Small Business and Disabled Veteran Business Enterprise Services, California Department of General Services.
+In this role, he educates business owners about the benefits and opportunities of pursuing a Small Business (SB) certification, Disabled Veteran Business Enterprise (DVBE) certification, and contract opportunities with the state of California.
+Chad has more than 25 years of experience of working with labor-management trust funds in the construction industry.
+Most recently he was the director of a multi-state marketing trust fund and was charged with developing business relationships with local government and business stakeholders, promoting organizational and industry value, and enacting marketing programs and recruitment campaigns.

 Mick Penn